 The family must supply any information that NOHA or HUD determines necessary to the administration of the program and must consent to NOHA verification of that information.
 All adult applicants and participants must sign the HUD-9886, Authorization for Release of Information and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
-Failure to sign required forms will result in denial of admission for applicants and program termination for participants.
+Family members turning 18 years of age between annual recertifications will be required to complete the 9886 at the next annual or interim recertification.
+Failure to sign required forms and/or revoke consent will result in denial of admission for applicants and program termination for participants.